LAURA IRIS EILEEN JANE MARIE SULLIVAN CASSIDY (new site coming 2026)

 - A more science-y presentation about Recompose on YouTube

 Mourning Clothes was somewhere between a fashion show and a funeral parade.
-I asked a dozen artists, designers, stylists, and makers to create a collection of looks updating the long history of bereavement dressing.
-They then dressed anywhere from two to six mourners/models, and together as a group—led by a drummer and an accordion player—we marched from one end of Seattle Center to the other through rock show audiences, into visual art galleries, across pathways of vendor booths and food trucks.
+I asked a dozen artists, designers, stylists, and makers to create collections of looks updating the long history of bereavement dressing.
+They then dressed anywhere from two to six mourners/models, and together as a group—led by a drummer and an accordion player—we marched from one end of Seattle Center to the other through rock show audiences, into visual art galleries, and across pathways of vendor booths and food trucks.

 Lately friends have reflected on how Mourning Clothes was a bit before it's time.
 By October of that year, the assault on Palestine reached never before seen levels of atrocity and grief took a hold of our lives in a whole new way.